peterlews/Pcileech-WiFI-Killer/README.md

 ![Snipaste_2024-10-05_09-47-15](https://github.com/user-attachments/assets/b82e9c0c-c090-42aa-8223-7800f1a5daf4)

 he asked me to help him explain that his agent wasn't ripping people off.
 Here's the request he sent me.
 He made threats against me.
-He said he asked me to help him explain that he didn't scam other hot
+He said he asked me to help him explain that he didn't scam other hot It's now been proven that his agents have deceived many Chinese people, and they like to deceive those ignorant people

 There are a lot of scammers out there using open source programs~They trick to cheat Chinese users